Learn about storing rice and flour and (and other dry goods) for long-term food storage the right way!

 1. To store flour, or any dried goods such as sugar, and salt is a food vacuum-sealer, and the one I recommend is the FoodSaver™ vacuum sealer machine.

-2. Obviously, you'll also need storage vacuum-bags and I highly recommend purchasing them from DC Processing Equipment as their bags are 3 mil. thick.
+2. Obviously, you'll also need storage vacuum-bags and I highly recommend purchasing them from Amazon.
+Check our page of food vacuum sealer bags here.

 3. The third item you'll need are 100cc oxygen absorbers.
 These I purchase from Amazon; sometimes you can buy the Mylar bags with oxygen absorbers as a set – it saves on shipping.
 Read the reviews to make sure you're buying from a reputable seller on Amazon.